Petra Conti

-Petra Conti (born 1988) is an Italian ballet dancer.
-She is a principal dancer with Los Angeles Ballet.
-Conti was previously a principal dancer with the Boston Ballet.
-Before moving to the United States, Conti danced as a principal with La Scala Theatre Ballet and as a corps de ballet dancer with Bavarian State Ballet.
+Petra Conti (born April 30, 1988) is an Italian ballerina.
+She is a former principal dancer with Los Angeles Ballet, the Boston Ballet and La Scala Theatre Ballet.
+She is now the artistic director of her own ballet company, Hollywood Ballet.

+Before being promoted to principal dancer, she danced as a member of the corps de ballet with the Bavarian State Ballet.